 Notifications help you stay on top of what's going on with your files.
-You can get notified when someone shares a new file or folder with you, when you're mentioned in a comment or when someone requests access to a file that you own.
+You can get notified when someone shares a new file or folder with you, you're mentioned in a comment, or someone requests access to a file you own.

-- In My Drive, click Settings then select Settings - Click Notifications on the left-hand side - Tick or untick the box next to the setting that you want to change - 4.
+- In My Drive, click Settings then select Settings - Click Notifications on the left - Check or uncheck the box next to the setting you want to change - 4.
 Click Done